 This webinar is eligible for 1.25 points of CFRE credit.

 - Perspectives for understanding the role of listening in fundraising

 - Tips for evaluating and improving your listening skills

 - Methods for acting upon what you hear

 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

 Vice President of Institutional Advancement, Texas A&M University - Commerce

 Keturi DeLong is the Vice President of Institutional Advancement at Texas A&M University - Commerce, where she oversees Development and Alumni Relations.
 Prior to her role as VP, she served as the Associate Vice President for Advancement at A&M Commerce.
 She has also held development roles at The University of North Texas College of Education and at The Hockaday School.
-A frequent instructor and presenter with CASE, Keturi holds an M.A. in Communication from The University of North Texas and a B.A. in Communications from the University of North Carolina at Wilmington.
+The incoming chair of CASE District IV, Keturi holds an M.A. in Communication from The University of North Texas and a B.A. in Communications from the University of North Carolina at Wilmington.